Flamenco guitarists: The best guitarists in flamenco history

 Born in Jeréz de la Frontera on June 29, 1961.
 Gerardo Nuñez is one of the greatest and most misunderstood flamenco guitarists.

-As far as his technique is concerned, we can say that it is perfect, although he suffers from a disease in his right hand that took away the mobility of his index finger.
-However, his knowledge and technical mastery is so extensive that he modified his compositions and managed to adapt them to his new way of playing, although if we listen to him it seems that nothing has changed.
+As far as his technique is concerned, we can say that it is perfect, although he suffers from a condition in his right hand that took away the mobility of his index finger.
+However, his knowledge and technical mastery is so extensive that he modified his compositions and managed to adapt them to his new way of playing, and if we listen to him playing, it would seem as if nothing has changed.

 Guitars used by Gerardo Nuñez